-Beth Seymour is an Associate Teaching Professor of Anthropology, Communications, History and Women’s, Gender and Sexuality Studies at Penn State Altoona.
-Her research areas include gender studies, culture studies, feminist theory and Middle East studies conducted in Egypt, Australia and the United States.
+Beth Seymour is a teaching professor of anthropology; communications; history; and women’s, gender, and sexuality studies at Penn State Altoona.
+Her research areas include gender studies, culture studies, feminist theory, and Middle East studies conducted in Egypt, Australia, and the United States.
 Her most recent work focuses on pedagogy and curriculum development.